Elastic Reports Strong Third Quarter Fiscal 2022 Financial Results

 We define non-GAAP gross profit and non-GAAP gross margin as GAAP gross profit and GAAP gross margin, respectively, excluding stock-based compensation expense, employer payroll taxes on employee stock transactions, and amortization of acquired intangible assets.
 We believe non-GAAP gross profit and non-GAAP gross margin provide our management and investors consistency and comparability with our past financial performance and facilitate period-to-period comparisons of operations, as these metrics generally eliminate the effects of certain variables from period to period for reasons unrelated to overall operating performance.

-Non-GAAP Operating Loss and Non-GAAP Operating Margin
+Non-GAAP Operating Income (Loss) and Non-GAAP Operating Margin

-Non-GAAP Net Loss Per Share
+Non-GAAP Net Earnings (Loss) Per Share

-We define calculated billings as total revenue plus the increase in total deferred revenue as presented on or derived from our consolidated statements of cash flows less the (increase) decrease in total unbilled accounts receivable in a given period.
+We define calculated billings as total revenue plus the increase (decrease) in total deferred revenue as presented on or derived from our consolidated statements of cash flows less the (increase) decrease in total unbilled accounts receivable in a given period.
 Calculated billings exclude deferred revenue and unbilled accounts receivable acquired through acquisitions in the period of acquisition.
 We typically invoice our customers annually in advance, and to a lesser extent multi-year in advance, quarterly in advance, monthly in advance, monthly in arrears or upon delivery.
 Our management uses calculated billings to understand and evaluate our near-term cash flows and operating results.